MLS to meet Mexican league counterparts in All-Star Game

 Liga MX holds its Campeón de Campeones, matching the winners of its Apertura and Clausura split-season tournaments, and Supercopa MX in Carson as well as holding its season-ending awards ceremony in Los Angeles.

 The All-Star Game should be a showcase for players from both leagues.
-LA Galaxy star Javier “Chicharito” Hernandez leads MLS with seven goals.
+LA Galaxy star Javier “Chicharito” Hernandez leads MLS with seven goals and LAFC’s Carlos Vela was the league MVP two years ago.

 LAFC manager Bob Bradley will coach the MLS squad.